Substitute for Brown Sugar in Chocolate Chip Cookies: Top Alternatives

 to substitute brown sugar for maple syrup:

-• Make use of 3 cups of syrup from maple to one cup brown sugar.
+• Make use of 3 cups of syrup from maple to one cup of brown sugar.

 • Add 1 teaspoon of flour to ensure the structure and the thickness.

-Pro Tips for a flavor that is balanced, pair sugar with maple syrup, and add a dash of vanilla extract.
+Pro Tips for a balanced flavor, pair sugar with maple syrup and add a dash of vanilla extract.

 4. Molasses and White Sugar Mixture